 This really is ridiculously budget- use an elastic band through the air vent to keep hold of your phone if you use it as a sat nav instead of a phone holder.
 Now, I haven’t tried it, but I can forsee a couple of problems.
 What if the elastic band triggers the touchscreen?
 Will it really hold the phone in place or will my expensive tech just drop onto the floor when we hit a speed bump?
 What about when the air vent is in use- will the elastic band melt?!

 Anyway, maybe it really is a great idea….
 Instead, why don’t you get one of these sticky dashboard phone holders which do work and don’t cost a huge amount either.
 No getting annoyed when you lose the elastic band as well!
+Update: we actually bought one of these and they really do work well!
+My phone in its case sits easily and is in the perfect position for viewing as a sat nav.

 Old tissue box as bag holder